SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/potential_enhancements/enhancement_specifications.md

 ## 4. Expanded Feature Library

 ### Summary
-This enhancement proposes creating a formal, extensible feature library to standardize the process of adding new capabilities (e.g., databases, web servers) to LXC containers.
+This enhancement proposes creating a formal, extensible feature library to standardize the process of adding new capabilities (e.g., databases, web servers) to LXC containers and Virtual Machines.

 ### Recommended Solution
 Adopt a phased approach, starting with the creation of a dedicated directory structure and migrating existing features.
 This will be followed by the gradual addition of new, high-value features, supported by a documented contribution workflow.